Patryk-Foryszewski/RemoteDir/README.md

 ## General Information
--
-- The purpose of this project was to learn basics of Python and kivy by creating
+- The purpose of this project was to learn basics of Python and Kivy by creating an useful application.
-- Why did you undertake it?